The ultimate guide to understanding the wonderful world of the learning management system (LMS)

 Report on learning

 Because compliance is one of the biggest reasons for needing to deliver employee training, reporting provides a huge benefit to organisations.
 Using reporting, businesses can track employee learning and ensure they’re meeting compliance regulations, as well as assess business performance.

 Drive learner engagement

-Thanks to the diversity of an LMS, make learning engaging by uploading and delivering multiple types of learning from eLearning to online assessments and quizzes.
+Thanks to the flexibility of an LMS, organisations can use the platform to make learning engaging by uploading and delivering multiple types of learning, from eLearning to online assessments and quizzes.

 Learn anytime, anywhere

 Nothing demotivates a learner more than not letting them complete learning at a time that suits them, or not giving them the freedom to explore additional resources.
 With an LMS, learners can access learning at a time and place that meets their needs, as well as explore a range of learning activities to develop skills.

 Meet multiple training needs from a single platform

 Rather than using different software or spreadsheets to monitor each learning requirement, an LMS allows businesses to achieve multiple learning goals from one system.
 From induction and compliance to product learning and CPD, businesses can upload, deliver and track various types of learning via one user-friendly system.